 $ sudo cp -a /etc/kibana/kibana.yml /etc/kibana/kibana.yml.bak

-2. Open the Kibana configuration file.
+2. Open the Kibana configuration file in an editor.

 $ sudo nano /etc/kibana/kibana.yml

-3. Set logging.root.level to the desired verbosity.
+3. Set logging.root.level to the verbosity that matches your troubleshooting need.

 4. Restart the kibana service to apply the change.